xLink/data-grid/docs/usage/index.md

 Now whenever you pass along data which is an instance of `FooData` when instantiating the Data-Grid, the package will know to use the `FooDataHandler` to handle the data.

-Alternatively you can register your Data Handlers when loading an environment.
+Alternatively you can register your data handlers when loading an environment.

 	$handlers => array(